Stop people-pleasing so you can say no without guilt.

 → You make a decision without running it through someone else’s reaction first.

-Because we work with the fear that shows up before the decision, not the behavior after it.
+This happens because we work with the fear that shows up before the decision, not the behavior after it.

 You’re not watching their face to see if you said something wrong.